aspose-pdf/Aspose.PDF-API-References-Tutorials/out/net/annotations/setfreetextannotationformatting/_index.md

 The above code creates a new free text annotation on the second page of the PDF document.
 The annotation will be positioned at (200, 400) and will have a width of 400 and a height of 600.

-## 7. Specify the contents of the annotation
+## Step 7: Specify the contents of the annotation

 After creating the free text annotation, you can specify the contents of the annotation using the following code: